 Building an intimate bond with someone special can be one of the greatest joys in life.
-But despite how amazing our romantic relationship is, we often tend to self-sabotage them with our vulnerabilities and deepest insecurities.
+But despite how amazing romantic relationships are, men and women sometimes tend to do certain things that stop them from finding the love they deserve.
+They often tend to self-sabotage with their vulnerabilities and deepest insecurities.

 Love is challenging enough to find without self-defeating behaviors.
 As such, many people can’t find a successful relationship, and they become their own worst enemy.
 After discussing the issues with 500+ men and women, many were awakened to their own behaviors and how they were subconsciously destroying their chances for love.